iip-ecosphere/platform/platform/examples/examples.MDZH/README.md

 Regarding Python code, we make the assumption that the module of the Python Service Environment `iip` and the generated modules `datatypes`, `interfaces`, `serializers` and `services` are visible to Python within the same folder (physically or virtually).

-As stated above, directly after obtaining this project, the application will not run and even show compile errors.
-This is due to the fact that generated parts and even the configuration meta model are missing.
-We will add them through the following steps (as explained in more details in the Platform Handbook).
-As usual with Maven projects, you may add the argument `-U` to update snapshots if parts are already in place):
+Directly after obtaining this project, the application will not run and even show compile errors.
+This is an all-in-one example.
+For building/updating the meta-model, please refer to the [building instructions for all-in-one examples](../../tools/Install).

-  * Ensure that the Maven platformDependencies are installed (see [install](../../tools/Install))
-  * Execute `mvn -U install` This will perform the broker-instantiation, the interface generation, the code compilation and packaging as well as the final application packaging.
-Build steps are only executed if the configuration model changes or generate code is not already existing.
-If a `resources.ipr` folder is present, it will take precendence over the `resources` folder.
-  * To update/upgrade the model, call `mvn -P EasyGen -U generate-sources -Dunpack.force=true`

-## Required Updates

-See [Platform configuration](../../configuration/configuration) for details on the state of the generation and the required version of EASy-Producer (at least from the day of the last commit of this example).
-If the configuration meta model shall be updated, add `-Dunpack.force=true`.